+And it is true, “the only mistake you can make is not asking for help.
 The last few blogs I’ve written have had people in tears and I know we’ve painted a pretty bleak picture.
 I’m not going to lie it has been rough.
 And writing posts on this blog, whilst hard to write has been incredibly cathartic.

 Asking for Help

 On Wednesday I made the very important decision to ask for help.
 The call for help wasn’t to one person it was to multiple people.

 I raised the red flag to say I am not OK.
 And for my own mental health something needs to give.